DSLsofMath/DSLsofMath/Course-memo/DSLsofMath.md

 # Domain-Specific Languages of Mathematics

-The 2017 instance of a 7.5hec BSc level course at Chalmers and GU.
+Course-memo for the 2017 instance of a 7.5hec BSc course at Chalmers and GU.

 Homepage: https://github.com/DSLsofMath/DSLsofMath/

+Course codes: DAT326 / DIT982

 ## Course team